This year Community MusicWorks turns 20!

 Read Erika’s story here.

 Mark Hinkley joined Community MusicWork’s Board of Directors in 2013, where he serves as treasurer.
 He also mentors at the Daily Orchestra Program.
 After stints in radio, submarines, and urban planning, Mark spent his career in reinsurance before retiring in 2007.
 Mark has an interest in jazz improvisation.

 Read Mark’s story here.

 Minna Choi began studying the violin at age 7.
 But she didn’t fall in love with the instrument until high school, thanks to a Anne-Sophie Mutter recording of a Mendelssohn violin concerto and a happy experience playing chamber music at summer camp.
 At Brown University, she joined a quartet and began playing music with Sebastian Ruth, never expecting the violin to become a career path.
 The rest is CMW history.
 Today, Minna is the Fellowship Program Director and continues to play violin with the MusicWorks Collective.
 She has a master’s in violin performance from Hartt School of Music and has performed with numerous regional orchestras.

 Read Minna’s story here.

 Sixteen years ago, Jesse Holstein thought joining the Providence String Quartet “would be cool.”
 Today, Jesse’s life of musicianship and community service is rooted in the organization he helped build.
-A graduate of New England Conservatory, he is an active violin and viola recitalist and chamber musician, serving as the concertmaster of the New Bedford Symphony.
-In addition, Jesse teaches chamber music at Brown University, teaches at Apple Hill Center for Chamber Music and Greenwood Music Camp.
+A graduate of New England Conservatory, he is an active recitalist and chamber musician, serving as the concertmaster of the New Bedford Symphony.
+In addition, Jesse teaches at Brown University, Apple Hill Center for Chamber Music and Greenwood Music Camp.